mtvbrianking/laravel-ussd/readme.md

 ## Overview

-Build USSD menus with ease.

-Instead of having tonnes of nested, complex PHP files, this package give you the ability to construct your menus in XML and execute them as though they were plain PHP files.

-This approach greatly shrinks the code footprint as well as increase readability.
+Effortlessly construct intricate USSD menus with streamlined efficiency by replacing convoluted nests of PHP files with the simplicity of XML-based menu construction.
+This approach allows for seamless execution similar to standard PHP scripts, minimizing code complexity and  enhancing readability.

-Let's see an example for a simple would be SACCO USSD application.
+Let's explore an example of a simple SACCO USSD application.

 ```xml
 <?xml version="1.0" encoding="UTF-8"?>